distributedci/dci-blog/content/2026-01-09-advanced-dci-queue-features.md

 In the example above, `acm-hub` uses the first pool (`vpool`), and `-p2` in the command indicates that `ocp-4.19-spoke-ztp-gitops` and `hardware-validation` should use the second pool (`spokes`).
 This `-p2` reference is automatically added by `dci-pipeline-schedule` based on the pool order you specified.

 Multi-pools work seamlessly with dci-pipeline's input and output mechanism.
 Jobs can share information between them using input/output configuration keys, regardless of which pool they use.
 The input and output functionality is not impacted by multi-pools and works perfectly across pools.

-## Environment Variables

-When `dci-queue` executes a command, it sets several environment variables that your scripts and commands can use.

-### Standard Environment Variables

-For jobs using a single pool, the following variables are available:

-- `DCI_QUEUE`: The name of the pool
-- `DCI_QUEUE_RES`: The resource name from the pool
-- `DCI_QUEUE_ID`: The job ID within the pool
-- `DCI_QUEUE_JOBID`: A unique job identifier in the format `<pool>.<id>`

-You can check these environment variables in running processes.
-For example, to see all DCI_QUEUE-related variables for a specific job:

-    :::shell-session
-    $ echo $DCI_QUEUE
-    vpool
-    $ echo $DCI_QUEUE_RES
-    jumphost

-### Multi-Pool Environment Variables

-When using multiple pools, additional environment variables are set for each extra pool:

-- `DCI_QUEUE1`: The name of the first extra pool
-- `DCI_QUEUE_RES1`: The resource name from the first extra pool
-- `DCI_QUEUE2`: The name of the second extra pool
-- `DCI_QUEUE_RES2`: The resource name from the second extra pool
-- And so on for additional pools...

-For example, with the multi-pool command from earlier:

-    :::shell-session
-    $ echo $DCI_QUEUE
-    vpool
-    $ echo $DCI_QUEUE_RES
-    jumphost
-    $ echo $DCI_QUEUE1
-    spokes
-    $ echo $DCI_QUEUE_RES1
-    sno2

-These variables are useful in scripts that need to know which resources they're using, or to pass resource information to other tools.

 ## Console Output and Logging